Skip to main content

 Generally, DRAM correctable and uncorrectable ECC errors are non-fatal to Nvidia GPUs, and may be resolved by an NVIDIA-SMI reset and/or rebooting the VM OS.

-"Trigger a reset of one or more GPUs.
-Can be used to clear GPU HW and SW state in situations that would otherwise require a machine reboot.
-Typically useful if a double bit ECC error has occurred."$ nvidia-smi -r
+This command triggers a reset of one or more GPUs.
+It can be used to clear GPU HW and SW state in situations that would otherwise require a machine reboot.
+Typically useful if a double bit ECC error has occurred.

 If the issue persists after rebooting the VM, please Submit a Support Request and our team will take care to address the hardware-related issue.